 Recipe and Ingredient Tips and Tricks

-- When using ingredients like peanut butter for dogs, take care to avoid artificial sweeteners, especially xylitol, which is extremely dangerous for dogs.
-Xylitol may also be labelled under as sweetener code 967.
-I use a no added salt or sugar smooth peanut butter.
+- When using ingredients like peanut butter, take care to avoid artificial sweeteners, especially xylitol, which is extremely dangerous for dogs.
+Xylitol may also be labelled as sweetener code 967.
+I use a no-added salt or sugar smooth peanut butter.

 - Coconut flour gluten-free / grain-free and for a flour it’s relatively high in fibre, high in protein, and low-GI.
 You can experiment with substitutes flours, but you will need to adjust the recipe substantially as coconut flour is very absorbent.
 Check out our post on homemade dog treat ingredients for flour information or see our peanut butter dog treat recipes for other ideas.